-Melbourne’s Top 5 Suburbs
+Melbourne’s Top 5 Most Liveable Suburbs

-If you take a walk down Greville street you’ll now why I’ve chosen Prahran as number 4.
+If you take a walk down Greville street, then you’ll immediately know why I chose Prahran as number 4.
 It’s cute, quaint and has a bit of a village feel about it.
-It’s not as arty as Fitzroy but possesses an up-market elegance, and houses a market that is bound to impress any foodie.
+It’s not as artsy as Fitzroy but possesses an up-market elegance, and houses one of the best food markets in the city that’s bound to impress any foodie.

 3. South Yarra

 It was a close call between number 2 and 3, but Richmond topped the spot because it’s right next door to South Yarra (therefore you get much of its perks anyway) but it’s less busy and more affordable.

-This is my ex burb in Melbourne and one I am very fond of.
-I didn’t know before taking the property that Toorak is like the Belgravia of Melbourne, I just thought the area was pretty sleek!
-It then went on to become one of the best areas I’ve lived.
+This is my ex burb in Melbourne and I loved it here.
+I didn’t realise before taking the property that Toorak is like the ‘Belgravia of London’, I just thought the area was pretty sleek [expensive taste I guess!].